 To further protect your accounts, we have enhanced our security with Multi-Factor Authentication.
 Additional security features include:

 TIP: To further protect your information, use secure messaging in Online Banking when you choose to electronically send us any questions or comments you may have regarding your accounts.
 Simply go under “Account Services”, “Mail”, “Messages”.

 In addition to online security, we have taken steps to limit information on members’ statements.
-We also have in place a Falcon credit/debit card monitoring service that alerts members to suspicious activity on their credit/debit cards.
+We also have in place a Defense Edge credit/debit card monitoring service that alerts members to suspicious activity on their credit/debit cards.

 If your ATM/debit/contactless or credit card is lost or stolen please report it immediately by calling the lost/stolen hotline.

 Messages Sent by Email may not be secure, may be intercepted by third parties and may not be immediately received by the appropriate business unit at Dominion Credit Union.
 To send a secure email to the credit union, use Secure Messaging within Online Banking.
 Please do not use regular email to send us communications which contain confidential information or which we require to be in writing.

 Notice: Dominion Credit Union does not solicit personal/private information via email.